stefems/rover-challenge/README.md

 We have saved that information in the attached CSV.

-Your command-line program should import the data to hold in memory, and use it to recreate our search algorithm.
-You don't need to store the data in a database - save that for the discussion question!
+Your command-line program should import the data to hold in memory and use it to recreate our search algorithm.
+Although you don't need to store the data in a database, please use an Object Oriented approach and create helper classes to **model your data as if you were going to save it using a relational database**.

 Here's how the search ranking algorithm will work: